wahyubram82/googlesearch/README.md

             from newspaper import Article
             article = Article(i)
             #do another command here...
-            #works for me while to crawl news paper for full two month  (60 days)
+            #works for me when i used it to crawl news paper for full two month  (60 days)
+            #I'm contribute because it's works and amazing...